[playht_player width=”100%” height=”175″ voice=”Richard (en-US)”]

 Intuit CEO Brad Smith makes what’s most important crystal clear when he talks about “rubber” and “crystal” moments.
 Rubber moments are moments you won’t forever remember that you missed.
 Rubber moments might include one dinner with family, while with crystal moments you get no do-overs.
 A crystal moment would be something like your sister’s wedding or the birth of a child.
 Smith advises that busy execs follow this motto:

 “Never drop a crystal moment.”
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.